-If a non-exempt Irish resident Shareholder transfers (by sale or otherwise) an entitlement to Shares the Trust will account for Irish tax in respect of that transfer.
-The Trust will pay this tax to the Irish Revenue Commissioners.
-The amount of Irish tax deducted will be calculated by reference to the gain (if any) which has accrued to the Shareholder on the Shares being transferred and will be equal to:
+Similarly if a non-exempt Irish resident Shareholder transfers (by sale or otherwise) an entitlement to Shares, the Trust will account for Irish tax in respect of that transfer.
+The amount of Irish tax deducted or accounted for will be calculated by reference to the gain (if any) which has accrued to the Shareholder on the Shares being transferred and will be equal to:

-- 1. 25% of such gain, where the Shareholder for which the Trust is in possession of a declaration from the Shareholder to the effect that the Shareholder is a company and which includes the company's tax reference number (within the meaning of section 891B(1) TCA; and - 2.
-36% of the gain for all other Shareholders.
+- 1. 25% of such gain, where the distributions are paid to a Shareholder who is a company which has made the appropriate declaration for the 25% rate to apply; and - 2.
+41% of such gain, in all other cases.

-To fund this Irish tax liability, the Trust may appropriate or cancel other Shares held by the Shareholder.
+The Trust will pay this deducted tax to the Irish Revenue Commissioners.
+In the case of a transfer of Shares, to fund this Irish tax liability, the Trust may appropriate or cancel other Shares held by the Shareholder.
 This may result in further Irish tax becoming due.